pardonm6/paru2295/README.md

 ## Introduction

 _This template project will contain a simple interactive web dashboard with Streamlit.
 It has a sidebar and the mainpage.
 The main interactions are within the sidebar.

-_
+## Screenshots

 ![Screenshots of dashbord](./assets/Screenshot1.png)
 ![Screenshots of dashbord](./assets/Screenshot3.png)